Arunendrasingh/Arunendrasingh/README.md

 # Arunendra-Singh
 - :wave: Hi, i'm @arunendra978.
 - :eyes: I'am interested in Coding and learning new things.
-- I'am currently leaning python, web devlopment ,ml and more.
+- Currently i'am a web developer(mainly backend developer) and currently I'am learning python,ml and much more things.
 - :mailbox: How to reach me:
   singharunendra978@gmail.com